|

 Don't expect intelliScore to convert a

-CD to a finished MIDI file, but intelliScore can get you well on your
+CD to finished music notation, but intelliScore can get you well on your

-file, users say this saves them an average of 35% over having to figure
+music notation, users say this saves them an average of 35% over having

-out and enter the notes into a sequencer without intelliScore's help.
+to figure out and enter the notes into a sequencer without

-You can use the time you save to pursue more creative endeavors than
+intelliScore's help.
+You can use the time you save to pursue more

 Although intelliScore performs millions

-Pentium II class computer (or better) to handle the job.
+computer to handle the job.
 The faster the

 CPU, the faster the conversion speed.
 In fact, most computers today are